Nooul/ra-component-factory/README.md

 ### Readonly properties in Edit Mode:

-if you want a property to be readonly in Edit Mode you prefix it with "_" or whatever prefix you have configures `factoryConfig.editReadOnlyStartsWith`
+if you want a property to be readonly in Edit Mode you prefix it with "_" or whatever prefix you have configured at `factoryConfig.editReadOnlyStartsWith`

 ### Global Search q

-if you want to have Search in all fields of a property, you just add "q" in the filter
+if you want to have Search in all fields of a resource, you just add "q" in the filter

 ### Tabs